MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

     java -Xms1G -Xmx2G -jar minecraft_server.jar nogui

-You can also use other server software, such as Fabric, Spigot, Paper, etc.
+You can also use other server, such as Fabric, Spigot, Paper, etc.

 .. tip::

-    Configure and troubleshoot your server software **BEFORE** you introduce MCDR.
-Otherwise, you can't distinguish whether a problem is caused by MCDR or your server software
+    Configure and troubleshoot your server **BEFORE** you introduce MCDR.
+Otherwise, you can't distinguish whether a problem is caused by MCDR or your server

-    MCDR was born as a daemon for common server softwares of Minecraft: Java Edition.
+    MCDR was born as a daemon for common server of Minecraft: Java Edition.
 Most plugins are predicated on that.
-If you want to run MCDR with a Bedrock Edition server, consider using Java Edition server software with `GeyserMC <https://geysermc.org/>`__ to provide Bedrock Edition compatibility
+If you want to run MCDR with a Bedrock Edition server, consider using Java Edition server with `GeyserMC <https://geysermc.org/>`__ to provide Bedrock Edition compatibility

     Of course, if you don't need to make use of the plugin ecosystem designed for Java Edition server, you can run any programs you want with MCDR